vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 You can change the time range with control buttons or by selecting a region on the timeline:

 {{< img src="timeline.png" alt="Timeline" >}}

+## Assertions

+The image below shows the status of the simulation (ongoing, successful, timeout...).
+If your simulation has some assertions configured, you can click this label.
+You can add comments to the run by clicking on the {{< icon comment-alt >}} icon.

+{{< img src="timeline-assertions.png" alt="Timeline assertions" >}}

 ## Tabs